Gary Cornish

 Gary Cornish (born 10 April 1987) is a Scottish former professional boxer who competed from 2011 to 2018.
-He challenged once for the vacant Commonwealth heavyweight title in 2015.
+At regional level, he challenged once for the Commonwealth heavyweight title in 2015 and once for the British heavyweight title in 2017.

 Amateur career

 As a youngster, he played football for Brora Rangers.
 He decided to go to the local boxing gym only to improve his fitness for football.
 He fell in love with boxing, quickly discovering his talent for the sport.
 Trainers and seasoned fighters were not used to 6 ft 7in boxers who possessed such speed and athleticism, and as such it proved difficult to find suitable opponents.
 After a pursuit of football, he eventually returned to boxing, the sport where he had shown most ability, at age of 19.
 His amateur career was short, due to the difficulty in finding suitable opponents, and he turned professional with an amateur record of 9–0.

 Professional career

 His break out fight came in 2015, when he challenged Hungarian Zoltan Csala for the vacant IBO Inter-Continental Heavyweight title.
 Cornish dominated Csala and won the fight via a technical knockout in the fourth round.